lixusheng1/BacNerNorm/README.md

-#  bacterial named entity recognition and normalization
+#  Bacterial named entity recognition and normalization

 the python package:
 tensowflow